Director of Learning & Development

 Candidate requirements

-• Minimum 5 years of professional experience in education, learning and development, coaching, or a comparable field.
+• Minimum 5 years of professional experience in education, learning and development, coaching, or related field

-• Background working with young people (ages 5-18) in educational or developmental settings.
+• Experience working with youth aged 5-14 in educational or developmental contexts

-• Competence in data analysis and leveraging metrics to inform decisions and foster continuous improvement.
+• Proficiency leveraging data and metrics to inform decisions and drive continuous improvement

 • Legal authorization to work in the United States